Summary

 All employees

-Understand and comply with Service NSW’s complaint handling practices
+Understand and comply with Service NSW’s Complaints Policy.

-• Be aware of Service NSW’s complaint handling policies and procedures.
+• Be aware of and understand Service NSW’s Complaints Policy and Guide.

-• Assist people who wish to make complaints access the Service NSW complaints handling process.
+• Assist people who wish to make a complaint.

-• Be alert to complaints and assist employees handling complaints resolve matters promptly.
+• Be alert to complaints and assist employees managing complaints to resolve matters promptly.

 • Provide feedback to management on issues arising from complaints.

-• Implement changes arising from individual complaints and from the analysis and evaluation of complaint data as directed by management.
+• Adopt changes arising from individual complaints and from the analysis and evaluation of complaint data as directed by management.

 Guiding principles